robtweed/mg-webComponents/TUTORIAL.md

 - setState()

-You can also, optionally, define a method named *onLoad()* within your WebComponents.
+You can also, optionally, define a method named *onLoaded()* within your WebComponents.
 This method will be automatically invoked by *mg_webComponents*:

 - after any state properties defined in the WebComponent Assembly are added for the WebComponent
 - but **before** any *hook* method is invoked

-What you do in an *onLoad()* method is up to you.
+What you do in an *onLoaded()* method is up to you.
 Simply define it within your WebComponent using:

-        onLoad() {
+        onLoaded() {
           // your logic to be invoked when the WebComponent is loaded }